-We generally have 1-3 events a month.
-For in-person events, you’d need to be at the location for about 5 hours (4-9pm Wednesdays or Thursdays, usually in NE Portland at Alberta Rose Theatre or at Kiggins Theatre in Vancouver, Washington).
+We generally have 2 events a month (with August and December off).
+For in-person events, you’d need to be at the location for about 5 hours (4-9pm usually Wednesdays, in NE Portland at Alberta Rose Theatre OR at Kiggins Theatre in Vancouver, Washington).

 Once you’re trained, we don’t expect you to be at every single show, but we are hoping to have a ‘B team’ so we aren’t dependent on so few skilled volunteers.

 We are also looking for those who could help with fundraising, communication, emceeing, managing the books, or anyone willing to hand out the trivia sheets and check people in as they get to the theatre.
 Contact us!

 Interested in volunteering for us?
 Yay!
 Please submit a paragraph or two telling us: